 Take in the fast paced life of New York and Boston, experience the charm, culture and sophistication of Quebec, Montreal and Toronto, get exhilarated by watching the Niagara Falls until you finally head back to the US where you'll see why 'Cleveland Rocks' is this cities unique motto and hold on to your hats as we enter the 'Windy City' of Chicago.
 While you're on this side of town, join us on the Eastern Discovery for a full ride along the east coast.
 Or if you want to see even more of the US, we'll see you on the Grand Southern.

 With a full day here, you’ll get a feel for this user-friendly city, which is easy to explore on foot.
 In your free time, walk through a living time line and follow Boston’s famous Freedom Trail, which takes you past 2 and a half centuries of history.
 Learn about Boston’s rebellious role on its road to independence as you explore the cobbled lanes and historic hot spots.
 Discover more of Boston.
 Pound the pavements or choose our optional Hop-on-Hop-off trolley tour and cover more of the city.
-You’ll get the background on Boston’s famous Tea Party, when Boston citizens threw tons of tea into the harbor in protest against the British Crown.
+You’ll get the background on Boston’s famous Tea Party, when Boston citizens threw tons of tea into the harbour in protest against the British Crown.
 Head back to Faneuil Hall & Quincy Market for a bit of souvenir shopping and a dose of history.
 Dubbed the “Cradle of Liberty” this famous brick building has played a key role in the city for over 250 years.
 Check out the stalls loaded with New England’s crafts, pick up some Boston-made items and order some local food at a push cart eatery or restaurant.
 For a bit of the local lifestyle, take in the waterfront by following the Haborwalk.
-Made up of 62.8 km (39miles) of paths weaving through diverse neighborhoods, it is a great way to experience Boston’s maritime flavor and see its working ports in action.
-Get into the city’s café culture on Italian flavored Hanover Street in Boston’s oldest residential district.
+Made up of 62.8 km (39miles) of paths weaving through diverse neighborhoods, it is a great way to experience Boston’s maritime flavour and see its working ports in action.
+Get into the city’s café culture on Italian flavoured Hanover Street in Boston’s oldest residential district.
 Sip on a cappuccino as you take in the city’s iconic brick architecture.
 If you just want to relax, kick back with the locals and people-watch in one of the nine parks that make up the city’s “Emerald Necklace”.
 You could return to Boston Common, where public hangings took place in the old days, – now it’s a great place to hang out.
-Finish the day at one of the city’s excellent local restaurants.
-Make sure you get some tips from your Tour Manager on where to go and order some of Boston’s famous lobsters, clams or oysters.

 Step back in time in Quebec’s old-town as your Local Guide opens up the UNESCO World Heritage listed center.
 As you walk through this open-air museum, complete with cobbled streets and 17th century stone houses you’ll learn about its history.
 With free time, discover more of the fortified city.
 Check out the Citadel, ancient point of defense, complete with a traditional changing of the guard.
 Otherwise, follow the city walls and uncover little boutiques and galleries tucked away within the time-worn streets.
 With its European heritage, Quebec has a buzzing café culture that fills its historic center.
 For lunch, grab a table in a Parisian style bistro and try some of the local specialties like tourtière québecois (meat pie) or duckling with maple syrup.
 Kick back and listen to the locals speaking French.
 For views over the St. Lawrence River, walk along Dufferin Terrace, Quebec City’s most famous boardwalk.
 If you’re keen for a slice of Canada’s diverse history, get the low-down on the people of French-Canada at the Musée de la civilisation (Museum of Civilization) See how the building cleverly blends both new design and old buildings.
 Otherwise, don’t forget to visit the iconic Chateau Frontenac in the heart of the old town.